A Space-Time Transformer for Precipitation Nowcasting: Conclusion

 \section{Conclusion}

-In this paper, we proposed SaTformer: a video transformer that can skillfully predict precipitation targets over fine space-time resolutions using low-resolution satellite imagery as input.
-We demonstrate that by combining a categorical task formulation and a class-weighted loss function, our model gains robust performance across high and low-frequency classes in an imbalanced learning paradigm.
-Moreover, we provide evidence that full space-time attention improves model performance in our domain, and thus may be a viable option in other low-token regimes.
-Our method demonstrates strong performance in empirical experiments and ranked first at the NeurIPS 2025 Weather4Cast ``Cumulative Rainfall'' challenge.
+In this paper, we discussed SaTformer: an application of a video transformer that can skillfully predict future precipitation intensities using low-resolution satellite imagery as input.
+We found that by combining a categorical task formulation and a class-weighted loss function, we can offset some of the challenges encountered in an imbalanced training paradigm.
+Moreover (and somewhat unsurprisingly), full space-time attention improved model performance on our task, and thus may be a viable option for others so long as their training data is relatively low-dimensional.